gearglow/ReptiliaWithATwist/The List.md

 ## Chapter 7: The Quidditch World Cup

-Morning came too soon even Elysia, who was already in the habit of rising early.
+Morning came too soon even for Elysia, who was already in the habit of rising early.
 The sky was still dark when Mrs. Weasley shook everyone awake.

 "It's time, dears," she said.
 "You've got a bit of a hike ahead of you."